ZachSaucier/sveltekit-blog/src/lib/posts/2023/console-delight.md

 When the console was open and the animation was running, the "Google Chrome Helper (GPU)" went up to around 80% on my 2018 Macbook Pro.
 With any other devtools tab open instead or with the dev tools closed, I could not see any measurable impact on any process.

-This indicates that this sort of effect should not have much of an effect on your page unless someone has their devtools console open.
+This indicates that this sort of effect should not have much of an impact on your page unless someone has their devtools console open.

-With that being said, always do your own testing with whatever you end up with, including on a wider range of devices, to make sure it's not a detriment to any user's experience.
+With that being said, always do your own testing, including on a wider range of devices, to make sure it's not a detriment to any user's experience.

 ## Browser support